-Many of our neighbors who lost their jobs at the onset of COVID-19 are still out of work.
-Families who hadn’t known hunger before the pandemic can no longer afford groceries.
-Searches for food assistance on our website have soared from an average of 35 to 300 a day.
+Families who hadn't known hunger before the pandemic can no longer afford groceries.
+Searches for food assistance on our website have soared from an average of 35 to 300 a day in the past year.

 At Second Harvest Food Bank of Central Florida, we remain committed to helping make sure that as much food as possible can reach those experiencing hunger.

-- Second Harvest’s direct meal delivery program, Bring Hope Home, has provided 551,538 nutritious meals to over 33,827 individuals unable to travel.
-28,231 deliveries have been made since the program launched.
+- Second Harvest's direct meal delivery program, Bring Hope Home, has provided 882,951 nutritious meals to individuals unable to travel.
+37,906 deliveries have been made since the program launched.